Emmanuelsteph7/Emmanuelsteph7/README.md

 ### Hi there 👋

+I am a Front-End Developer who loves designing and developing responsive and user-friendly web pages that are fast and built with the best practices.
+I achieve these using technologies like HTML5, CSS3, JavaScript, and CSS pre-processors like Sass.

+I also have experience in building applications that interacts with server-side APIs and I manage these applications using state management libraries like Redux, and technologies like Context API in React Js.

+In addition to making clean and functional web pages, I am also acquainted with the server-side using Node Js, Express Js framework, and Mongo DB.

+My greatest strength is the drive to always improve and learn new technologies.
+Being up to date with the latest trends in web development is a constant routine for me.

+I am open to Frontend opportunities for full-time.

+Technologies i work with
+*HTML
+*CSS
+*SASS
+*Tailwind
+*JavaScript
+*React Js
+*TypeScript
+*Next Js
+*Git, GitHub, GitLab
+*Redux

 <!--
 **Emmanuelsteph7/Emmanuelsteph7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.